Haunteon/Manual-SMO/manual_supermarioodyssey_haunteon/docs/FAQ.md

 It is possibly because of the `!collect` command.
 The host could have `collect_mode: "auto"` (default) set in the host.yaml.
 When a game goals, this option with forcibly take all of its items from other games in the multiworld and mark those checks as completed.
 ## Yaml Options
 - #### Minimal Captures
-    - Play vanilla until you collect 'Our First Power Moon', then the manual officially starts
+    - Play vanilla until you collect `Our First Power Moon`, then the manual officially starts
     - It is assumed you grabbed the checkpoint at the top of Top Hat Tower.
 - #### Goal
 	- Festival